Melanzane alla parmigiana: the traditional recipe

 This classic northern Italian recipe is a great way to serve aubergines.
 By layering them with Parmesan and tomatoes and then baking them you get an absolutely moreish, scrumptious vegetable dish.

-2 pounds (about 2 medium-sized) eggplant
+- 2 pounds (about 2 medium-sized) eggplant

-4 tablespoons extra-virgin olive oil
+- 4 tablespoons extra-virgin olive oil

-1/4 chopped fresh basil leaves
+- 1/4 chopped fresh basil leaves

-2 cups Basic Tomato Sauce, recipe follows
+- 2 cups Basic Tomato Sauce, recipe follows

-1 pound ball fresh mozzarella, thinly sliced
+- 1 pound ball fresh mozzarella, thinly sliced

-1/2 cup freshly grated Parmigiano-Reggiano
+- 1/2 cup freshly grated Parmigiano Reggiano

-1/4 cup extra-virgin olive oil
+- 1/4 cup extra-virgin olive oil

-1 onion, chopped into 1/4-inch dice
+- 1 onion, chopped into 1/4-inch dice

-4 cloves garlic, peeled and thinly sliced
+- 4 cloves garlic, peeled and thinly sliced

-2 cans peeled whole tomatoes
+- 2 cans peeled whole tomatoes

 Wash and towel dry the eggplant.
 Slice the eggplant horizontally.
 Place the slices in a large colander, sprinkle with salt and set aside to rest about 30 minutes.
 Drain and rinse the eggplant and dry on towels.

 In a saute pan, heat the extra-virgin olive oil until just smoking.
-Saute until light golden brown on both sides.
+Saute until lightly golden brown on both sides.
 Repeat with all of the pieces.
 On a cookie sheet lay out the 4 largest pieces of eggplant.
 Place 2 tablespoons of tomato sauce over each piece and place a thin slice of mozzarella on top of each.
 Sprinkle with Parmigiano and top each with the next smallest piece of eggplant, then sauce then mozzarella.
 Repeat the layering process until all the ingredients have been used, finishing again with the Parmigiano.
 Place the pan in the oven and bake until the top of each little stack is golden brown and bubbly, about 15 minutes.

-In a 3-quart saucepan, heat the olive oil over medium heat.
+In a 3 quart saucepan, heat the olive oil over medium heat.
 Add the onion and garlic and cook until soft and light golden brown, about 8 to 10 minutes.
 Add the tomatoes and juice and bring to a boil, stirring often.
 Lower the heat and simmer for 30 minutes until as thick as hot cereal.
 Season with salt and serve.

 This sauce holds 1 week in the refrigerator or up to 6 months in the freezer.